PubInv/freespireco/proposal.md

 capture a share of future value as a funding mechanism.
-We believe it is better that Public Invention not compete with Universities and serve as an outlet for a different approach, The Frictional Production Model.
+We believe it is better that Public Invention not compete with Universities and serve as an outlet for a different approach, The Frictionless Production Model.

-Similarly, although every Public Invention project aims for an open-access peer-reviewed publication and in general we start the paper on the first day of the project, publications are of little personal value to us, unlikely professors seeking promotions.
+Similarly, although every Public Invention project aims for an open-access peer-reviewed publication and our policy is to start the paper on the first day of the project, publications are of little personal value to us, unlikely professors seeking promotions.
 Publication is essential to Public Invention because an invention which is not shared is without value to humanity; but publication for us can range from a simple GitHub repo to a full journal paper.

-The Frictionless Production Model means that must rely on grants to accelerate this project, as we can rely neither on recapture of future value, nor is this work "researchy" enough to be especially compelling to researchers interested primarily in academic publication.
+The Frictionless Production Model means that we must rely on grants to accelerate this project, as we can rely neither on recapture of future value.

 However, the Frictionless Production Model can develop devices which would never be developed if motivated purely by a profit motive.